Sreeram-Ramesh/BuildClubSSN/IoT_water_flowmeter/README.md

 ## Phase 1 - Circuit assembly.

-Now that we have procured all the hardware required and installed the required software, drivers and libraries let's get started with the circuit assembly!
+Now that we have procured all the hardware required and installed the required software, drivers and libraries, let's get started with the circuit assembly!

 ![Water Meter Circuit](./Images/CircuitDiagram.jpeg)